Find online courses made by experts from around the world.

 Learn and practice real-world skills and achieve your goals.

-WEEKLY EDUCATIONAL UPDATE: ALT Key Symbols in MS Word (for subscribed students only)
+WEEKLY EDUCATIONAL UPDATE: Writers -- Watch Your Instructions Like a Hawk! (for subscribed students only)

 Technology works only if we have the right training and preparation.
 Learn the MS Word 2010 shortcuts and hot-keys quickly to increase your productivity.
 Do your work faster by selecting, moving, and manipulating text and images faster, thanks to the combination of hot-key moves explained in these videos.